MicrosoftDocs/connected-spaces/articles/camera-placement-recommendations.md

 ## General guidelines

-Consider the following general guidelines when positioning cameras for Microsoft Dynamics 365 Connected Store:
+Consider the following general guidelines when positioning cameras for Connected Store:

 - **Lighting height.** Place cameras below lighting fixtures so the fixtures don’t block the cameras.